Previous: Introduction to mmake, Up: Compiling multi-module programs [Contents][Index]

 due to some other module already depending on them; and

-Most of the time, one or more of mitigating circumstances apply.
+Most of the time, one or more of these mitigating circumstances will apply.

 However, sometimes none of them do.